 The Real World Scenario

-When using KAPE against mounted evidence, a live system, etc, you’ll want to make sure you target the relevant artifacts to your investigation.
-This is made easy with certain Targets that come with KAPE that bundle multiple Targets together into one to provide a nice triage analysis package.
+When using KAPE against mounted evidence, a live system, etc, you’ll want to ensure you target the relevant artifacts for your investigation.
+This is made easy with specific Targets that come with KAPE that bundle multiple Targets into one to provide a nice triage analysis package.

 The following Targets provide a a nice “easy button” for getting everything you’ll need to start your analysis:

 - This is probably the most applicable to the everyday examiner.
 Anything not covered in this Target file can be manually added on the Target side prior to executing KAPE.

 - This is similarly to !BasicCollection but the Target is written more verbose rather than pointing to other tkape files.
 Look at the way this one is written vs !BasicCollection so you can see the difference.

 - This is geared more towards an IR investigation but can still provide plenty of useful data.

 Alternatively, you can customize your recipe on the Target side to cater to your specific needs.
 The above Targets just make life easy for those who want to grab all the above artifacts without having to select each Target for each respective artifact individually.

 If you’re running an image through a commercial tool and it’s going to take hours or overnight, KAPE can provide you actionable results within minutes that can provide you with leads to explore further once the commercial tool is done chewing through the image.
 Point KAPE towards the Operating System partition of an image as most Targets will look for artifacts in the Users folder, AppData, or the Windows\System32\ folder and beyond.
 If you point a Target to a non-Operating System drive, more than likely, those locations won’t exist and therefore, you won’t have much to analyze!